jimboevans/jimboevans/README.md

-Terrible at *(waves at everything)* this, trying to get better
+trying to learn
-Opinions are my own; not investment advice
+opinions are my own; not investment advice